gabriellupu/melvinjs-sample/README.md

     npm start

-Now run at the root of the app your favorite static server.
-For instance, if you have python installed you can run
+Run the built-in HTTP server located at the root of the project:

-    python -m SimpleHTTPServer
+    node server.js

 # Application Deployment
 ## Local deployment